 Sugar free boilings are made using substances called polyols.
 These products are sugar replacers, so the total amount of sugar in our recipes can be substituted.

-The two polyols we use are isomalt and maltitol syrup.
+The two polyols we use are isomalt and sucralose.
 We can use them to create a candy that resembles a sugar boiling with added benefits.
 The benefits include creating a candy that is suitable for diabetics, safe for teeth, and lower in calories than sugar.

 A bulk sugar substitute which has been obtained from sugar beet, by treating it with enzymes.
 Isomalt is safe for teeth, suitable for diabetics, and has 50% lower calories than table sugar.